Repeat Sales Indexes: Estimation Without Assuming that Errors in Asset Returns are Independently Distributed

 Rachel A.J.
 Pownall

-Tilburg University - Department of Finance; Maastricht University - Limburg Institute of Financial Economics (LIFE)
+Tilburg University - Department of Finance; Maastricht University - Department of Finance

 Brandeis University - Department of Economics